ViachKakovskyi/kakovskyi.github.io/_posts/2018/09-september/2018-09-21-software-firefighting-running-production-software.md

 This tactic is OK for the cases when it's not a big deal if your service does not operate properly:
 * Pet projects
 * Students' projects
-* Hackathons (I've never had proper monitoring during a hackathon, had you?)
+* Hackathons (I've never had proper monitoring during a hackathon, have you?)
 * Prototypes/demo projects

 But I used to work in the environment when business-related applications do not have any telemetry.
 > #### My boss called me at 11 PM to tell that the piece of ~~sh*t~~ fantastic software is not working, and the next morning we're demoing the system for the customer that should pay for that.

 Trust me; it's not funny at all.
 After such calls, you connect to the box that runs the software via SSH.
 You try to understand what's going on.
-In Software Firefighting mode you try to reproduce the issue in production to see in logs something useful.
+In Software Firefighting mode you try to reproduce the issue in production to see something useful in logs.
 Another option if your logs are not very verbose or you want to jump into lower level - attach a debugger to a running process.

 If you stick with the Software Firefighting approach for running production software, I see a high probability for you to be working late at night.
 Very late at night...
 Might be OK for the fans of nightly coding.
 Not sure if you be paid for the overtime though.

 > #### The vendor from another continent dialed me.
 They asked to expedite issues with our software that are happening right away during the exhibition.
 It happened to me at 3 AM.
 The exciting experience that I would like to avoid in the future.

 When you find the cause - you experiment on the live instance try to patch the code, eventually create a PR that starts with the word `hotfix` and deploy this straight to production without proper peer reviews.
-Your team will learn later about that... hopefully not from a new incident.
+Your team will learn about that later... hopefully not from a new incident.

 Ultimate Software Firefighting workflow
 ---

 Well, I warned you that it's not suitable for business applications.
-Now I will share my thoughts how to do it.
+Now I will share my thoughts on how to do it.
 1. Identify the problem.
   * Connect to the production environment.
   * Collect live stats (in the next section will discuss how to get trained in that area).
 2. Reproduce the problem.
   * Localize - find the place where it's happening.
-The smaller is the localized area - the better is it for you: service, module, class, method, code statement, variable...
+The smaller is the localized area - the better it is for you: service, module, class, method, code statement, variable...
-  * Repeat the harmful action to verify if that the right place (only if that's safe from the business perspective).
+  * Repeat the harmful action to verify if that is the right place (only if that's safe from the business perspective).
 3. Prepare the hotfix.
    * Find similar problems in your incidents registry/closed Jira tickets or on Stack Overflow.
    * Make the change locally.